singer-io/getting-started/docs/TAP_SUBMISSION_REQUIREMENTS.md

 The catalog structure is described [here][catalog]

-An easy way to construct the catalog is by using the following call:
+A catalog for a single stream is generally constructed as follows:

 ```
 catalog_entry = {